 Different Types (and Installation) of Terrazzo

-When installing Terrazzo tile flooring, there are actually several options available.
+When installing Terrazzo tile flooring, there are actually several options available from own reviews.
 The epoxy binding or concrete material is pigmented, which allows limitless color options.

 Different types of aggregates can also be used within the mixture, like chips of abalone shells, mother of pearl, metal, or even glass.

 Not to mention that contemporary (Terrazzo) designers are getting creative with the types of aggregates used, creating one-of-a-kind and unique bold statement effect for the floor and entire vibe of the house.

 The mix can be poured into situ (or set into molds) or set into panels or tiles.
 When poured into molds, the mix can be used for custom-installation, like kitchen countertops, bathtubs, or outdoor.

 When the mix is poured into situ on bigger floor areas, divider strips or metal expansion would be used so it can delineate the floor to sections.

 It will avoid cracking because the strips would be laid within floor parts with bigger possibility of cracking.

 In this way, it ‘forces’ a crack to happen but along the join instead of the center (of the section).